robvet/dapr-workshop/Assignment03/step-by-step.md

 ## Step 7: Use Dapr publish / subscribe with the Dapr SDK for .NET

-In this step, you will streamline the application code to use the Dapr SDK for .NET.
-First you'll change the publisher that sends messages, the TrafficControlService.
+In this step, you'll simplify pub/sub messaging with the Dapr SDK for .NET.
+First you'll update the publisher that sends messages, the TrafficControlService.

 1. Open the terminal window in VS Code and make sure the current folder is `src/TrafficControlService`.